xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - chat, tools
      - 131072
      - The Llama 3.1 instruction tuned models are optimized for dialogue use cases and outperform many of the available open source chat models on common industry benchmarks..

    * - :ref:`llama-3.2-vision <models_llm_llama-3.2-vision>`
      - generate, vision
      - 131072
-     - The Llama 3.2-Vision collection of multimodal large language models (LLMs) is a collection of pretrained and instruction-tuned image reasoning generative models in 11B and 90B sizes (text + images in / text out)...
+     - The Llama 3.2-Vision instruction-tuned models are optimized for visual recognition, image reasoning, captioning, and answering general questions about an image...

    * - :ref:`llama-3.2-vision-instruct <models_llm_llama-3.2-vision-instruct>`
      - chat, vision
      - 131072
-     - The Llama 3.2-Vision-instruct instruction-tuned models are optimized for visual recognition, image reasoning, captioning, and answering general questions about an image.
-The models outperform many of the available open source and closed multimodal models on common industry benchmarks...
+     - Llama 3.2-Vision instruction-tuned models are optimized for visual recognition, image reasoning, captioning, and answering general questions about an image...

    * - :ref:`minicpm-2b-dpo-bf16 <models_llm_minicpm-2b-dpo-bf16>`
      - chat